eorroe/NodeList.js/README.md

 | Opera   | 11+     |

 **Attention:** You have to realize that my library's dependent on the browser it's running (which is awesome, so it automatically updates when the browser updates the `DOM` with new properties/methods) meaning: let's say the property `hidden` doesn't exist in the browser's `DOM` API you can't do: `$$('.child').hidden = true;`

-# My wish
-My wish would be to have all modern browsers implement `NodeList` like this.
-I honestly don't see why this would hurt if it grows with help/feedback.
-As of right now `NodeList` doesn't do anything but store `Live Nodes`.
-And this is using the **DOM's Native APIs** so there's nothing new, now the `set` and `get` methods won't be needed since it would be done with `ES6 Proxies`.

-Getting `NodeList` natively implemented like `NodeList.js` I would need tons of help.
-I don't know anything about writing specs and getting things standardized.